asongent/docker-tutorial/docs/tutorial/sharing-our-app/index.md

 1. Login to the Docker Hub using the command `docker login -u YOUR-USER-NAME`.

-1. Use the `docker tag` command to give the `getting-started` image a new name.
+1. Use the `docker tag` command to give the `docker-tutorial` image a new name.
 Be sure to swap out `YOUR-USER-NAME` with your Docker ID.

     ```bash